 It’s important to be yourself during the home visit and interview.
-Since the home study professional is trying to get to know you and your family, it’s beneficial for you to be honest and straightforward.
+Since the adoption professional is trying to get to know you and your family, it’s beneficial for you to be honest and straightforward.

-The adoption home study might involve a lot of work, but once you bring your baby home you’ll see that it’s completely worth it!
+This part of your adoption process might involve a lot of work, but once you bring your baby home you’ll see that it’s completely worth it!

 Lifetime’s Adoption Expert Q&A: The Adoption Home Study, and more…

 Behind the Scenes of Your Adoption Home Study

 Adoption Q & A – All About the Home Study

 Here are some useful articles:

 Home Study 101: All You Need to Know

 6 Proven Tips on How to Get Your Home Study Done in a Flash

 How to Get Ready for a Home Study in Florida